0x1Jar/DevSecOps-Demo-TA/README.md

 1. Jenkins pulls the latest code from GitHub.
 2. The pipeline runs a static code analysis using SonarQube to detect vulnerabilities.
-3. If the code passes the analysis, Jenkins builds a Docker image.
+3. If the code passes the analysis, Jenkins builds a Docker image using the official **Nginx** image.
-4. Finally, the Docker container is deployed to the Docker server (VPS).
+4. Finally, the Docker container is deployed to the **Docker Server**, where Nginx serves the static website on port 80.

 ---